ianstormtaylor/superstruct/docs/reference/core.md

 const user = create(value, User)
 ```

 Create a `value` using the coercion logic that is built-in to the struct, returning the newly coerced value.
+If the value is invalid a [`StructError`](./errors.md#structerror) will be thrown.

 > 🤖 If you want coercion logic like defaulted values, you **must** call this helper before running validation.